Aliases for TFAP2B Gene

 GeneCards Summary for TFAP2B Gene

 TFAP2B (Transcription Factor AP-2 Beta) is a Protein Coding gene.
-Diseases associated with TFAP2B include char syndrome and patent ductus arteriosus.
-Among its related pathways are Neural Crest Differentiation.
+Diseases associated with TFAP2B include Char Syndrome and Patent Ductus Arteriosus.
+Among its related pathways are Glucose / Energy Metabolism and Apoptosis and Autophagy.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is TFAP2E.

 UniProtKB/Swiss-Prot for TFAP2B Gene